moorepants/learn-multibody-dynamics/motion.rst

 .. _cycloid: https://en.wikipedia.org/wiki/Cycloid

-A nonholonomic constraint that ensures rolling without slip, can only be formed by considering the last two points.
+A motion constraint that ensures rolling without slip, can only be formed by considering the last two points.
 The vector constraint equation is:

 .. math::